RobertTalbert/discretecs/MTH325-Fall2024/assignments/Proof problems F24.md

 - Your work must **look professional** and **explain your reasoning clearly**.
 Proofs that are just computations (a "wall of math") will need to be revised.

 There is no one right way to write a proof! **Proofs are highly personalized, and the same statement can be proven many different ways**.
 A proof is just a clear, correct, and convincing explanation why a statement is always true.
 It does not have to conform to any particular method like induction, contradiction, etc. If you feel you can give an argument for why a statement below is true that is clear, correct, and convincing and it doesn't look like one of the basic arguments we explored in class, give it a try.

+To see several examples of proofs that would be marked **Success**, proofs that would be marked **Revise**, and proofs that would not be considered good-faith attempts, please see [this document](https://docs.google.com/document/d/111EUAtMIBdRJao1J_g18G_adQrfviHqCtY21Eda0dns/edit?usp=sharing). (https://docs.google.com/document/d/111EUAtMIBdRJao1J_g18G_adQrfviHqCtY21Eda0dns/edit?usp=sharing)

 To submit a proof for grading, do the following: